On the Enabling of Multi-receiver Communications with Reconfigurable Intelligent Surfaces: Phase-Only Metasurface Coding for Anomalous Reflection in Multiple Directions

 \subsection{Multiple beams/directions with energy conservation law}

 Here, we propose a solution to discard the need for amplitude configuration.
 By considering the energy conservation law, in a closed system, the total energy from the impinging waves should be equal to the energy carried by the scattered beams.
+So, in the limit of lossless and fully reflective unit cell design only the phase of the reflected wave is shifted.
 Then, there must be an optimal reconfiguration profile with phase-only control by which we can engineer the desired multi-beamforming.

-The simplest solution to satisfy equation (\ref{eq:ak}) is to assume all of the beam amplitude are identical $A_k=1/\Gamma$; $k\in[1,K]$.
-Assuming small unit cell size ($D_u<\lambda/2$), surface current distribution on each unit cell is approximately uniform.
-Based on Huygens principle, we can assume each unit cell a point source.
-The total scattering field can be regarded as the superposition of the scattering wave from each unit cell \cite{Wang2014}
+Mathematically, by applying the right coefficients to the individual phase profile responsible for the singular beamforming, Equation (\ref{eq:addtwo}) become